ManyTinyThings/ManyTinyThingsWeb/entropy.markdown

 </script>

 I mean, try putting the balls back manually.
-Kinda hard!
+Not my idea of a fun time ...

-It's even easier to make a mess in frictionless billiards!
+Frictionless billiards is even messier!

 <script>
     createSimulation("frictionlessBilliards", {